-We can help you stay completely compliant with all your legal obligations with secure, cost-effective and efficient shredding of all your confidential documents and data-handling waste, either at your own premises or one of our state-of-the-art shredding facilities.
+Shred Station® can help you stay fully compliant with all your legal obligations with secure, cost-effective and efficient shredding of all your confidential documents and data-handling waste, either at your own premises or one of our state-of-the-art shredding facilities.

 Our expert staff can come to your offices to collect your confidential documents for off-site shredding, or we can carry out your shredding on-site – whatever fits best with the way your organisation works.

 All our employees must undergo rigorous vetting and security checks in accordance with BS7858, as well as a DBS check.